 - From a member image of any set.
 Select the Sets menu to display the sets that the asset is a member of.

-- From search, you can select Filters , then expand Dynamic Media and select Sets .The search returns matching sets that were manually created in the user interface or automatically created through batch set presets.
+- From search, you can Select Filters , then expand Dynamic Media and select Sets.The search returns matching sets that were manually created in the UI or automatically created through batch set presets.
 For automated sets, the search query is conducted using Starts with search criteria which is different from AEM search which is based on using Contains search criteria.
 Setting the filter to Sets is the only way to search automated sets.

 Editing Spin Sets

 You can perform a variety of editing tasks on Spin Sets such as the following: